-Employees participating in a 4/10 work schedule shall receive fifty cents (\$.50) per hour in addition to their hourly rate of pay when working a regular night shift which ends between 10:00 p.m. and 3:30 a.m., inclusive, and seventy-five cents (\$.75) per hour in addition to their hourly rate of pay when working a regular night shift which ends after 3:30 a.m.
+Employees participating in a 4/10 work schedule shall receive \$1.00 per hour in addition to their hourly rate of pay when working a regular night shift which ends between 10:00 p.m. and 3:30 a.m., inclusive, and \$1.50 per hour in addition to their hourly rate of pay when working a regular night shift which ends after 3:30 a.m.
 Night shift differential shall continue to be paid at the rate of the regular shift for any additional hours worked following the regular shift.

-Section 3-5A.
+Section 3-8.
 Weekend Shift Differential Pay

-A unit employee shall receive forty-five cents (\$0.45) per hour added to his base hourly rate of pay and any other shift differential or any other premium pay he may be receiving for working a weekend shift.
+A unit employee shall receive \$0.45 per hour added to his base hourly rate of pay and any other shift differential or any other premium pay he, she, they may be receiving for working a weekend shift.
 A designated weekend shift is defined as any shift that starts on or after 2:00 p.m., on Friday, and continuing through any shift that starts on or before, but not after 11:59 p.m. on Sunday.

-A unit member shall receive weekend shift pay differential only for hours scheduled and worked, and not while on paid leave.
+A unit employee shall receive weekend shift pay differential only for hours scheduled and worked, and not while on paid leave.

-A unit member, who is called out and works between 2:00 p.m. on Friday and 11:59 p.m. on Sunday, will be paid weekend shift differential for all hours worked at the rate specified in this article.
-If a unit member was called out while on stand-by status, he will not receive weekend shift differential.
+A unit employee, who is called out and works between 2:00 p.m. on Friday and 11:59 p.m. on Sunday, will be paid weekend shift differential for all hours worked at the rate specified in this article.
+If a unit employee was called out while on stand-by status, he, she, they will not receive weekend shift differential.

-Section 3-6.
+Section 3-9.
 Stand-By Pay

-When a unit member is required and assigned to be available for emergency call back, outside of his regular daily or weekly work schedule, the employee shall be compensated for such stand-by hours that he remained available at three dollars and twenty-five cents (\$3.25) per hour.
-Unit members serving in stand-by assignments shall be subject to contact requirements as provided for by the Department Head.
+When a unit employee is required and assigned to be available for emergency call back, outside of his regular daily or weekly work schedule, the employee shall be compensated for such stand-by hours that he, she, they remained available at \$3.25 per hour.
+Unit employees serving in stand-by assignments shall be subject to contact requirements as provided for by the Department Head.

-Section 3-7.
+Section 3-10.
 Show-Up Time

-Except in emergencies, an employee who is scheduled to report for work, has not been notified to the contrary, and presents himself/herself for work as scheduled, shall be paid for at least four (4) hours at the hourly or applicable rate of pay.
+Except in emergencies, an employee who is scheduled to report for work, has not been notified to the contrary, and presents himself/herself for work as scheduled, shall be paid for at least 4 hours at the hourly rate of pay.
 If work on the employee's regular job is not available for reasons beyond his control, the City may assign the employee substitute work.
 Where there is substitute work readily available, the opportunity for such work will not be arbitrarily denied.

-In the event scheduled work is interrupted due to conditions beyond the City's control, and substitute work is not available to be assigned, affected employees shall be paid for four (4) hours at the hourly or applicable rate of pay, beginning at release, or to the end of the scheduled work shift, whichever occurs first.
-An employee shall have the option of using either vacation time, accumulated substitute holiday credit, or unpaid leave for the balance of his regular shift.
+In the event scheduled work is interrupted due to conditions beyond the City's control, and substitute work is not available to be assigned, affected employees shall be paid for 4 hours at the hourly rate of pay, beginning at release, or to the end of the scheduled work shift, whichever occurs first.
+An employee shall have the option of using either vacation or comp time.
+If there is no other leave available, unit employee shall be able to use unpaid leave for the balance of the regular shift in compliance with the personnel rules.

-Employees released hereunder prior to the end of their scheduled shift may be required to standby and keep themselves available for immediate call-back during the balance of their scheduled shift (for which time they shall be entitled to stand-by pay under Article 3, Section 3-6 hereof).
+Employees released hereunder prior to the end of their scheduled shift may be required to stand-by and keep themselves available for immediate call-back during the balance of their scheduled shift (for which time they shall be entitled to stand-by pay under Article 3, Section 3-9 hereof).
 Employees called back to work shall be entitled to their hourly rate of pay only and not any guaranteed minimums for work performed during the balance of their regularly scheduled shift.

-Section 3-8.
+Section 3-11.
 Jury Duty Pay